Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 ACTIVEMQ_POOL_SIZE=100
 ```

-Spring related properties can be associated to the Elasticsearch Connector when declaring the service in `docker-compose.yml` file.
+Spring related properties can be associated to the Elasticsearch Connector when declaring the service in the `docker-compose.yml` file.

 ```docker
     live-indexing-metadata: